cor/LD33/_posts/2015-08-21-ready-to-go.md

 categories:
 ---

 This is the LD33 site, new bleeding edge builds will be released every commit.
-They will probbably contain a lot of bugs.
+They will probably contain a lot of bugs.
 Proceed with caution.

 See [GitHub][github-site] for our work or look at our [PhotoStream][photostream].